iernie/linkbot/README.md

 linkbot
 ========
-A simple IRC bot written in node
+A simple Discord bot written in node